MC-Hub-Official/MC-Hub-Official.github.io/.github/PULL_REQUEST_TEMPLATE.md

+We're glad you've decided to contribute to MC Hub!
 Describe your changes here, and make sure to tick (✓) the below boxes

 - [ ] I have made sure my changes are an edit or removal of existing content, not an addition